“To Know and Understand”

 At Kindergarten your child will grow socially and emotionally.
 Their ability to think, use and recognise language and their fine motor skills will be developed through play, art, dance, music, movement and interacting with others.
-Most importantly, your child will become an effective learner as they develop and extend their communication skills, build their self-confidence, learn to be creative, and develop skills that assist them with reading, writing and mathematics.
+Your child will become an effective learner as they develop and extend their communication skills, build their self-confidence, learn to self-regulate their emotions, and develop executive function skills to promote successful transition to school and beyond.

 Children: A Precious Trust